burakdede/hoodie/README.md

 # Roadmap

 * Make error handling & exceptions more robust
-* Make http client loosely coupled with jersey client
-* Push latest version to maven central
+* Push latest version to maven central or another easy option

 Will updated soon...